ledgera-io/ledger-sdk-go/docs/TransactionRuleLedgera.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTransactionRuleGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiV1TransactionRuleGetRequest struct via the builder pattern

 ### Return type